 When assets are identified by management as held for sale, the Company discontinues depreciating the assets and estimates the sales price, net of expected selling costs, of such assets.
 The Company generally considers assets (as identified by their disposal groups) to be held for sale when the transaction has received appropriate corporate authority, it is probable to be sold within the following 12 months, and there are no significant contingencies relating to a sale.
 If, in management's opinion, the estimated net sales price, net of expected selling costs, of the disposal groups identified as held for sale is less than the carrying value, a valuation allowance (which is recorded as unrealized losses on disposition of rental property) is established.
 In the absence of an executed sales agreement with a set sales price, management's estimate of the net sales price may be based on a number of assumptions, including but not limited to the Company's estimates of future cash flows, market capitalization rates and discount rates, if applicable.
-For developable land holdings, an estimated per-unit market value assumption is also considered based on development rights or plans for the land.
-In addition, the Company classifies assets held for sale or sold as discontinued operations if the disposal groups represent a strategic shift that will have a major effect on the Company's operations and periods presented.
+For developable land holdings, an estimate deper-unit market value assumption is also considered based on development rights or plans for the land.
+In addition, the Company's operations and financial results.
+For any disposals qualifying as discontinued operations, the assets and their results are presented in discontinued operations in the financial statements for all periods presented.
 See Note 7: Discontinued Operations.